zeroSteiner/rule-engine/docs/source/types.rst

 The derived schema reflects three behaviors automatically:

-- **Optional / nullability**: a field annotated as :py:class:`~typing.Optional` (or ``T | None``) is unwrapped to ``T`` and marked nullable in :py:attr:`~rule_engine.types.definitions._ObjectDataTypeDef.attributes_nullable`.
+- **Optional / nullability**: a field annotated as :py:class:`~typing.Optional` (or ``T | None``) is unwrapped to ``T`` and recorded as a nullable attribute on the resulting schema.
 Non-Optional fields are explicitly marked non-nullable.
 - **Nested dataclasses**: a field whose annotation is itself a dataclass becomes a nested ``OBJECT`` (recursively).
   Generic containers (e.g. ``list[Address]``, ``dict[str, Address]``) are walked so nested dataclasses inside ``ARRAY``, ``SET``, and ``MAPPING`` types are also expanded.